Environmental Metagenomics

 More Info

 Algae are important organisms on planet Earth as they transform carbon dioxide into organic matter fueling the food chain in freshwater ecosystems.
-They are extremely diverse in nature and often associate with other organisms like bacteria that help them to acquire nutrients like nitrogen compounds.
-With the help of JGI’s (Department of Energy, USA) Community Science Project (CSP), project GENIAL will aim at unraveling the evolution of carbon turnover modes of algae and their interaction with other organisms like bacteria or viruses for acquiring cellular nitrogen.
+With the help of JGI's ( Department of Energy, USA) Community Science Project (CSP), project Gen omics of Algae and their Interactions in Aquatic Life (GENIAL) will aim at unraveling the evolution of carbon turnover modes of algae and their interaction with other organisms like bacteria or viruses for acquiring cellular nitrogen.
 The basis for our work will be deciphering the DNA and RNA sequences of more than one hundred algae (and their partners) which will be used for predicting their capabilities and their evolution from their genomes.
-To do this, we will work with the Central Collection of Algal Cultures (CCAC) at the University of Duisburg-Essen (UDE), one of the world’s largest freshwater algae collections, along with a large network of collaborators at UDE, Germany and around the world.
+To do this, we will work with the Central Collection of Algal Cultures (CCAC) at the University of Duisburg-Essen (UDE), one of the world's largest freshwater algae collections, along with a large network of collaborators at UDE, Germany and around the world.

 BMBF BIOSTABIL for Water Security